495-Labs-Projects/ChoreTrackerAPI/README.md

   end
   ```

-  3. Now we will be starting to build out the controllers for the models that we just built.
+  4. Now we will be starting to build out the controllers for the models that we just built.
 As you remember, we will not be building any views since literally all user output from a RESTful API is just JSON (no need for HTML/CSS/JS).
 First let's go through the process of creating the controller for the Child model and then you will need create the controllers for the other 2 models.
 So unlike in a normal rails application, in a RESTful one, you will only need 5 (**index, show, create, update, and destroy**) actions instead of 7.
 We won't be needing the new or edit action since those were only used to display the form, and with only JSON responses, the form will no longer be needed.
 Create a file called children_controller.rb in the controllers folder, define the class and follow along!
 (Note: One thing to note here is the idea of the status code.
 This is especially important when developing a RESTful API to tell users of it what happened.
 All success type codes (ok, created, etc.) are in the 200 number ranges, and generally other error statuses are either in the 400 or 500 ranges.)
     a.
 Index Action (responds to GET) is used to display all of the children that exist and its information/fields.
 So in this case all you need is to render all of the children objects as json.
     b.
 Show Action (responds to GET) just like before, given a child id from the url path, it will display the information for just that child.
 This uses the ```set_child method``` to the set the instance variable @child before rendering it.
     c.
 Create Action (responds to a POST) actually creates a new child given the proper params.
 Using the ```child_params``` method it gets all the whitelisted params and tries to create a new child.
 If it properly saves, it will just render the JSON of the child that was just created and attached with a created success status code.
 If it fails to save, then it will respond with a JSON of all the validation errors and a unprocessably_entity error status code.
     d.
 Update Action (responds to PATCH) updates the information of a child given its ID.
 The @child variable will be set from the ```set_child``` method and then be populated with the child parameters.
 Again it will do something similar to create where it checks if the child is valid and return the proper JSON response.
     e.
 Delete Action (responds to DELTE) deletes the child given its ID which is set from the ```set_child``` method.

-    ```
+    f.
+Lastly don't forget to add the proper routes to the routes.rb file. ```resources :children``` should take care of all the routes for your children controller.

+    ```ruby
     class ChildrenController < ApplicationController
       # Controller Code